Lordstown Motors new CEO focused on electric truck launch | Business

 "Job No. 1 is to make sure we stay on track from a production standpoint," Ninivaggi told Reuters in a telephone interview.
 "Without that, you can't raise capital."
 While Lordstown is working to launch the Endurance truck, it will work in parallel on raising further funds, he said, adding he had spoken with a lot of people from his past since he was named CEO, but not yet Icahn.

+"The financing is going to come when people believe in the product and the production," Ninivaggi said.
+"If they believe the story and we prove to them that we hit these milestones, I'll have a lot of friends," he added, referring to potential investors.

 The company's founder and largest shareholder, Steve Burns, resigned as CEO in June following an internal investigation into claims made by short-seller Hindenburg Research.
-The company, which previously warned it needs to raise additional funding, is hiring industry veteran Ninivaggi, who has also overseen Icahn Enterprises' automotive aftermarket service network and parts distribution businesses.
+Industry veteran Ninivaggi has also overseen Icahn Enterprises' automotive aftermarket service network and parts distribution businesses.

 Ninivaggi, who serves as the chairman for autoparts maker Garrett Motion Inc, has also been a director at companies including Motorola Mobility, Navistar International and Hertz Global Holdings.
 Last month, Lordstown said a hedge fund had committed to purchasing up to $400 million of the startup's shares over a three-year period.
 Executives said that the firm was exploring other financing options, including debt.